Tesla Model S side panels, strong but light. Source: Flickr

 Going into the future, the revenue of all segments will only be rising, given all the factors that we mentioned in prior discussions.

-More importantly, Tesla’s energy segment may still be in its infancy, considering the energy revenue reported in 2022 represented only 5% of the automotive revenue.
+More importantly, Tesla’s energy segment may still be in its infancy, considering that the energy revenue reported in 2022 represented only 5% of the automotive revenue.

-As the world races towards a green future, the demand for solar and energy storage will definitely skyrocket.
+As the world races towards a green future, the demand for solar and energy storage will skyrocket.

-And, Tesla is in a great position to capture the growing demand for solar and energy storage.
+And Tesla is in a great position to capture the growing demand for solar and energy storage.

 Rising Profitability Across All Segments

-As shown in the chart above, Tesla’s automotive sector is by far the most profitable among all segments, with a gross margin coming in at 29% as of 2022.
+As shown in the chart above, Tesla’s automotive sector is by far the most profitable among all segments, with a gross margin coming in at 19% as of 2023.

 Growing Profitability And Cash Flow